accuknox/help/docs/use-cases/compliance.md

  - toc
 ---

-# Compliance Management with CSPM
+# Compliance Posture with AccuKnox CSPM

 CSPM Misconfigurations comes with more than 1,000 out-of-the-box compliance cheks that evaluate the configuration of your cloud resources and identify potential misconfigurations.
 Each compliance rule maps to one or more compliance programs and there sub-controls within a compliance standard or industry benchmarks.
 Cloud security is a dynamic landscape, with ever-evolving threats and regulatory requirements.
 Compliance with various industry standards such as PCI DSS, HIPAA, GDPR, SOC, ISO, CIS, and many more are crucial for businesses across sectors.
 However, keeping track of these requirements and ensuring your cloud infrastructure aligns with them can be a daunting task.